 “We have a lot of questions to ask Gauguin.” – Yuki Kihara, First Impressions: Paul Gauguin (2018)

 The Ny Carlsberg Glyptotek holds one of the world’s finest collections of works by the French artist, Paul Gauguin (1848-1903).
-In November 2020, the museum will open a large special exhibition centred on the museum’s own collection, supplemented by several prominent works loaned from a number of international museums and institutions.
+The special exhibition centres on the museum’s own collection, supplemented by several prominent works loaned from a number of international museums and institutions.

 Archive material, Visual Art and Literature